japila-books/spark-sql-internals/docs/spark-sql-BaseRelation.md

 `BaseRelation` is "created" when `DataSource` is requested to link:spark-sql-DataSource.adoc#resolveRelation[resolve a relation].

-`BaseRelation` is transformed into a `DataFrame` when `SparkSession` is requested to link:spark-sql-SparkSession.adoc#baseRelationToDataFrame[create a DataFrame].
+`BaseRelation` is transformed into a `DataFrame` when `SparkSession` is requested to link:SparkSession.md#baseRelationToDataFrame[create a DataFrame].

 `BaseRelation` uses <<needConversion, needConversion>> flag to control type conversion of objects inside link:spark-sql-Row.adoc[Rows] to Catalyst types, e.g. `java.lang.String` to `UTF8String`.